I’m a writer who does some designing too.

-I always make time to regularly contribute to hitRECord, and I seldom make time to write on my film blog, reviewing classic movies I should have seen by now but haven't: Better Late Than Never.
+I always make time to regularly contribute to hitRECord, and I seldom find time to write on my film blog, reviewing classic movies I should have seen by now but haven't: Better Late Than Never.

 In 2012, I moved to Los Angeles by way of Texas and Georgia and I accidentally fell in love with it.

 When you think about sharing files, your mind probably scrolls through to a few go-to services: Dropbox, Google Docs and maybe even WeTransfer.
 Each has their own perks and pitfalls but across the board, none of them are super ideal for cross-team, cross-cloud collaboration.
 With Minbox 3, Alexander Mimran and his small team are looking to change that.
 I talked to him about the evolution of Minbox and how he’s looking to disrupt how we think about file sharing.

 “I think the problem is that there’s data everywhere in all of these different buckets [i.e. Dropbox, Google Docs, WeTransfer] and we’re trying to bring them together.”